joshbrostoff/joshbrostoff.github.io/_posts/2018-10-20-changeditall.md

 ---
-title: "Fixing the Broken Survey"
+title: "The Features That Changed it All"

 ---